Chionea

 Chionea is a genus of wingless limoniid crane flies.
 It consists of two subgenera, the holarctic Chionea and palaearctic Sphaeconophilus.
-About 40 species are currently recognized in the northern hemisphere, but there are probably several undescribed species.
+About 37 species are currently recognized in the northern hemisphere, but there are probably several undescribed species.
 They are commonly called snow flies.

 Description

-Adults occur during winter, where they can be observed walking over snow.
-They produce glycerol in their hemolymph, preventing them from freezing.
+Adults are found during the winter season in forested environments, where they can be observed walking across the surface of the snow.
+Many species live at high elevations, with some examples of C. nigra found in the Rocky Mountains above 3400 m.

+Adults seem to actively seek out the coldest place they can find and drink water by pressing their proboscis against the snow (Marchand, 1917).
+Adults are not known to feed.
+Adults have a significantly longer lifespan than other crane flies, living as long as two months.

+Chionea are highly active in cold environments that are lethal to most insect species.
+Adults are often found in motion as they move across the surface of the snow, walking at speeds near their peak velocity.
+They have been observed walking at speeds at up to 0.8 m per minute in sub-zero conditions, and males have been observed to leap when alarmed.

+The winglessness of the genus is probably attributable to the fact that at sub-freezing temperatures, it is challenging to generate energy required for maintaining flight.
+Chionea lack flight musculature, allowing for the storage of additional eggs within the thoracic cavity.
+However, the halteres have not been reduced and remain innervated.
+Thus, halteres likely serve as sensory organs for Chionea.

 Up to 200 eggs have been found in female snow flies, which are laid singly.
-The larvae occur under decaying leaves in wooded regions (Marchand, 1917).
-At least the larvae of some species seem to feed on feces in rodent burrows.
+The larvae develop in wooded regions, small caves, and rodent burrows.
+The diet of larvae likely consists of decomposing organic debris, such as decaying leaves, grass stems, and rodent feces found in burrows.

-Adults seem to actively seek out the coldest place they can find and drink water by pressing their proboscis against the snow (Marchand, 1917), but are not known to feed.
-Adult snow flies live for up to two months.
-They can walk at a speed of about 1.30 m per minute, and at least males have been observed to leap, without being provoked.

-Male C. alexandriana are about seven millimeters long.

-They are easiest found on snowbanks in the afternoon, in areas that are to some extent forested.
-Some species have been found to be abundant on the floor of caves.

-The winglessness of the genus is probably attributable to the fact that at sub-freezing temperatures, it is very hard to generate enough energy for maintaining flight muscles.
-Also, the space normally taken by flight muscles is used to store eggs.
-However, the halteres have not been reduced and are innervated, thus probably serving as sensory organs.

 Cold tolerance

-As some species of Chionea are adapted to living on snow and in subnivean habitats, they are considered cold tolerant insects.
-It has been frequently reported that Chionea are observed at temperatures between 0 and -6 °C. In an experiment conducted in a laboratory environment, Chionea araneoides specimens died at a mean temperature of -7.5 °C, their supercooling point; another experiment on an undetermined species of European Chionea demonstrated a supercooling point of -11.2 °C. The antifreeze agent found in Chionea hemolymph has been determined to be sugar trehalose.
+As Chionea are adapted to living on snow and in subnivean habitats, they are considered cold tolerant insects.
+In the wild Chionea are frequently observed at temperatures as cold as 0 and -6°C. In experiments conducted in laboratory environments, Chionea are active and alive until the temperature drops to a mean low of -7°C, their supercooling point.
+Some individuals, however, have been observed to be active at temperatures as low as -17°C.

+The antifreeze agent found in Chionea hemolymph has been determined to be sugar trehalose.
+They may also produce glycerol in their hemolymph, preventing them from freezing.
+Additionally, if a snow fly senses frostbite in its leg, it will instantly self-amputate or detach its leg to prolong survival, much like a lizard detaches a tail if it is attacked.

 Reproduction

 Mating is indiscriminate (probably because it is very hard to find a specimen of the other sex for them) and takes 30 to 70 minutes.
-Winged Crane flies and wingless snow crane flies mate tail to tail and this has been verified with video evidence by Vanessa Logsdon et al.
+Winged crane flies and wingless snow crane flies mate tail to tail and this has been verified with video evidence by Vanessa Logsdon et al.